-- d.
-Notice of Final External Review Decision.
-The IRO shall provide written notice of its decision within 45 days after the IRO receives the request for external review.
-Such notice shall be delivered to you and the claims administrator and shall contain the following: (A) a general description of the reason for the request for external review, including information sufficient to identify the claim (including the date or dates of service, the health care provider, the claim amount (if applicable), the diagnosis code and its corresponding meaning, the treatment code and its corresponding meaning, and the reason for the previous denial); (B) the date the IRO received the assignment to conduct external review and the date of the decision; (C) references to the evidence or documentation, including specific coverage provisions and evidence-based standards, considered in reaching the decision; (D) a discussion of the principal reason or reasons for its decision, including the rationale for its decision and any evidence-based standards that were relied upon in making its decision; (E) a statement that the determination is binding except to the extent that other remedies may be available under state or Federal law to either the health plan or you; (F) a statement that you may file an administrative appeal to the Office of Administrative Hearing; and (G) current contact information, including phone number, for any applicable office of health insurance consumer assistance or ombudsman established under Section 2793 of the Public Health Service Act - e.
-Reversal of Plan's Decision.
-If the final denial of the claims administrator is reversed by the decision, the health plan shall immediately provide coverage or payment (including immediately authorizing or immediately paying benefits) for a claim, upon receipt of notice of such reversal. - f.
+- 4. Notice of Final External Review Decision.
+The IRO shall provide written notice of its decision within 45 days after the IRO receives the request for external review-Such notice shall be delivered to you and the claimsadministrator and shall contain the following: (A) ageneral description of the reason for the request forexternal review, including information sufficient toidentify the claim (including the date or dates of service, the health care provider, the claim amount (if applicable). the diagnosis code and its corresponding meaning, thetreatment code and its corresponding meaning, and the reason for the previous denial); (B) the date the IROreceived the assignment to conduct external review andthe date of the decision; (C) references to the evidence ordocumentation, including specific coverage provisionsand evidence-based standards, considered in reaching the decision; (D) a discussion of the principal reason orreasons for its decision, including the rationale for its decision and any evidence-based standards that wererelied upon in making its decision; (E) a statement thatthe determination is binding except to the extent thatother remedies may be available under state or Federal law to either the health plan or you; (F) a statement thatyou may file an administrative appeal to the Office of Administrative Hearing; and (C) current contactinformation, including phone number, for any applicableoffice of health insurance consumer assistance or ombudsman established under Section 2793 of the Public Health Service Act. - e-Reversal of Plan's Decision.
+If the final denial of the elaims administrator is reversed by the decision, the health plan shall immediately provide coverage or payment (including immediately authorizing or immediately paying bonefits) for a claim, upon receipt of notice of such reversal. - f.
 Maintenance of Records.
 The IROs shall maintain records of all claims and notices associated with an external review for six years.
-An IRO must make such records available for examination by you, the claims administrator, or a State or Federal oversight agency upon request, except where such disclosure would violate State or Federal privacy laws.
+An IRO must make such records available for examination by you, the claims administrator, or a State or Federal oversight agencyupon request, except where such disclosure wouldviolate State or Federal privacy laws.
+I a.
+Application of Expedited External Review, The health plan shall allow you to make a request for expedited external review at the time you receive either: